The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 But I don't think you're a conservative.

-There's nobody except people who've lost will be back.
+There's nobody except people who've lost.

 Don't go away.